shaxbee/todo-app-skaffold/README.md

 make bootstrap
 ```

-This will download [kind](https://github.com/kubernetes-sigs/kind) and create local cluster running in Docker.
+This will setup local cluster running in Docker using [kind](https://github.com/kubernetes-sigs/kind).

 Bootstrap might take some time to deploy Postgres.